Foundation / Corporation

 The Clubhouse Network (TCN) and Best Buy

-Grants of up to $50,000 and in-kind services to California, Texas, Oklahoma, Oregon, Kansas, and Missouri nonprofit organizations in eligible cities to help establish technology centers and programs for teenagers.
-Funding is intended to support community-based organizations that have an existing afer-school teen program and a commitment to serving youth in underserved communities.
+Grants of up to $50,000 and in-kind services to Indiana, Arkansas, Oklahoma, and Tennessee nonprofit organizations in eligible cities to establish technology centers and tech-based programs for teenagers.
+Funding is intended to support community-based organizations that have an existing after-school teen program and a commitment to serving youth in underserved communities.
 Proposals will be accepted for the metro areas of Gary, Indiana; Little Rock, Arkansas; Oklahoma City, Oklahoma; and Memphis, Tennessee.

 Best Buy Teen Tech Centers are a place where teens can develop critical skills through hands-on activities exploring their interests through project-based learning.
 Each location works to bridge the digital divide by giving young people access to tech education and mentor guidance while building the confidence they will need to be successful in school and in their future careers.
 At the Centers, teens leverage technology to develop projects based on their own interests such as: creating art, producing music and animations; designing their own science simulations and mobile applications; writing and illustrating interactive poetry, stories and films; building kinetic sculptures and robotic constructions; and designing their own 3D worlds and games.
-In the process, youth become excited about learning and fluent with new technologies, developing skills and experiences to help them succeed in their careers, contribute to their communities and lead outstanding lives.
+In the process, youth become excited about learning and fluent with new technologies, developing skills and experiences to help them succeed in their careers, contribute to their communities, and lead outstanding lives.

 To ensure maximum engagement, the Best Buy Teen Tech Centers are located in high teen traffic areas in safe locations within existing community sites of selected host organizations, such as libraries, schools, museums, or community centers.
 Best Buy Teen Tech Centers have a consistent look and feel that are fun, safe and inviting (including teen‐centric furniture and an innovative space design) and aim to be inclusive for teens.
 Local Best Buy employees will also participate in the program as volunteers, providing ongoing guidance and conducting workshops.